whatsapp

 • Full body imaging using bone scans or PET scans to look for spread of osteosarcoma to other areas of bone.

-• biopsy.
+• A biopsy.
 In a biopsy, the doctor removes a small amount of tissue from the tumor.
 Doctors will look at the cells with a microscope to find signs of cancer.

 • CT scan of the chest is used to see if osteosarcoma has spread to the lungs.